christianarnanz/Temporary_Ponds_Dataset/README.md

 ## Citation
 If you use this dataset, please cite the associated data paper:
 > Arnanz et al. (2026). *Temporary Ponds of Peninsular Spain (TemPoPS): An integrative dataset supporting research and conservation of an endangered habitat*.
 Journal / Repository.
 DOI.

-> Arnanz et al. (YEAR). *Temporary Ponds of Peninsular Spain (TemPoPS): An integrative dataset supporting research and conservation of an endangered habitat*.
-Journal / Repository.
-DOI.